- 4 large eggs

 - 3 cups all-purpose flour

 - 1 teaspoon ground cinnamon

 - 2 cups (12 ounces) semisweet chocolate chips

 - In a large bowl, beat the eggs, sugar, pumpkin and oil until smooth.
 Combine the flour, baking soda, baking powder, cinnamon and salt; gradually add to pumpkin mixture and mix well.
 Fold in chocolate chips.
 Fill greased or paper-lined muffin cups three-fourths full.

-- Bake at 400° for 15-18 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 15-18 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan 10 minutes before removing to a wire rack.
 Yield: about 2 dozen.